wanhive/hub/docs/CONTRIBUTING.md

 ## Method or function name

-Start with a lower case letter (a-z), and capitalize each internal word (camelCase).
+Start with a lowercase letter (a-z), and capitalize each internal word (camelCase).
 Method names should be verbs (except constructors, destructors, and operators).

 ## Field or variable name